Adventurous route that combines the Great Valley Trail with the Paulinskill Valley and Sussex Branch rail-trails.

 9.1 – Cross Morris Turnpike, where there is room for a few cars.

-10.2 – Intersection with the Sussex Branch Trail.
-Start following Sussex Branch towards Warbasse Jct.
-[Sussex Branch also goes towards Branchville].
-Immediately cross Augusta Road.
+10.2 – The Great Valley Trails ends at an intersection with the Sussex Branch Trail.
+Start following Sussex Branch towards Warbasse Jct. by heading straight out of the parking area and immediately crossing Augusta Road.
+[Sussex Branch also goes left towards Branchville, for a bit further]

 Fun Fact: The Sussex Branch trail follows the 21 mile route of the Sussex Branch of the Delaware, Lackawanna and Western Railroad that was in use from 1848 to 1966.
 [Source: park signage; Wikipedia].

 Much of the Sussex Branch is also a narrow dirt trail with grass on either side with less mud and bumps but there were brief sections of small rocks.
-Overall it is easier to ride than the Great Valley Trail.
+Overall it is easier to ride than the Great Valley Trail and similar to Paulinskill.

 The view is off forest, fields, and the river.
 The Sussex Branch trail has a few street crossings and multiple bridges where is crosses the Paulins Kill River (this flows for 40 miles from Newton to the Delaware River in Knowlton).